MrOlivo/MrOlivo/README.md

   <img src="1317447.webp" alt="Picture of a black hair girl with a skyline background"/>
 </p>

 ## 👋 Good evening ladies and gentlemen.
-Tonight is a very special evening.
-We invite you all into the realm of *magic*.

 A software developer and well-known bookworm.
 I love new technologies, and I am constantly looking for something interesting to play around with.
 If you've got something, let me know!